cascadia-cookbooks/varnish-1/README.md

 # varnish Cookbook
-This cookbook will install and configure varnish.
+This cookbook will install and configure Varnish, a high-performance HTTP accelerator.

 ### Platforms
 - Ubuntu, Debian